 In 2005 I first visited the World War I battlefields with author Susan Evans Shaw on a reconnaissance trip for a book project.
 As I walked in my grandfather’s footsteps in the field where he had been billeted and visited his grave I began to comprehend the tremendous losses sustained by my family and by so many others.

 In my work I aim to demonstrate the immense peace and tranquility which I felt visiting these areas of Belgium and France, in contrast to the horrors of life in the trenches and on the battlefields.

-My photographs of Canadian World War I battlefields have been exhibited in Ontario and in 2011 were published by Goose Lane Editions in the book Canadians at War: A Guide to the Battlefields of World War I by Susan Evans Shaw.
+My photographs of Canadian World War I battlefields have been exhibited in Ontario and in 2011 were published by Goose Lane Editions in the book Canadians at War, Vol.1 by Susan Evans Shaw.